barrelstrength/sprout-docs/docs/forms/custom-form-fields.md

 ## Craft 3

-Form Fields enable you to add new Field to the Form Builder and manage it's field settings and front-end output.
+Form Fields enable you to add new Fields to the Form Builder and manage its field settings and front-end output.

 See the following plugins for examples: